-Permanent disability pension: If totally disabled, the pension is equal to 85% of the insured's average earnings in the 3 months before the onset of disability.
+Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 85% of the insured's average earnings in the 3 months before the disability began.

-Partial disability: A percentage of the full pension according to the assessed degree of disability; a lump sum of 3 years' pension is paid if the assessed disability is less than 20%.
+Partial disability: A percentage of the full pension is paid according to the assessed degree of disability; a lump sum equal to 3 years' pension is paid if the assessed disability is less than 20%.